chandler05/Gauze/README.md

 MC-183776 - After switching gamemodes using F3+F4, you need to press F3 twice to toggle the debug screen

 MC-185618 - Creepers can't be ignited with a fire charge

+MC-202070 - Quickly breaking and replacing an instantly breakable block in survival mode doesn't work properly